k2view-academy/K2View-Academy/articles/04_fabric_studio/28_web_k2exchange.md

 You can browse and install extensions from within the Web Studio.
 Access the **Extensions** view by clicking on the Extensions icon in the **Activity Bar** on the left side of the Studio (![Extensions view icon](images/web/28_ext_icon.svg)), by choosing it at the top View menu > Extensions, or by using View: Extensions keyboard short - Mac: `⇧⌘X`, Windows/Linux: `Ctrl+Shift+X`.

-This will show you a list of the extensions on the K2exchange.
+This will present you with a list of the extensions on the K2exchange.
 The extensions in the list include a brief description and the publisher.
 On mouse hoover, you can see a popup tooltip, containing more information like the latest version.
 When selecting an extension item, the extension's details page is displayed at the right side of the screen, where you can learn more.

 > The extension list is divided into several sub-lists, such as *INSTALLED*, which can be useful when the main *K2 EXCHANGE* list includes many extensions and you wish to see only the installed extensions.